 Sally is Principal – Operations at Earnscliffe Strategy Group where she works together with the national executive team managing the company’s growth and diversification to better serve client needs.
 Prior to joining Earnscliffe, Sally served for 6 years as Deputy Publisher at iPolitics, one of Canada’s most innovative, independent multi-platform news organizations.
 There she diversified product lines, revenue streams, and helped build the company from a start-up to a celebrated success story in the news media marketplace.

 Howard Fremeth is the Director of Communications at the Business Council of Canada.
 Howard holds a PhD in Communications from Carleton University where he still serves as an Adjunct Professor and teaches courses in professional communications and digital diplomacy.
 Previously, he served as Director of Media Relations and Content Strategy at NATIONAL Public Relations and Director of Communications at the Embassy of Israel in Canada.

 Susan Harada has been a CCWPF director since 2015.
-A former CBC journalist with The National and The Journal, she currently heads the journalism program at Carleton University as Associate Director of the School of Journalism and Communication at Carleton University and chair of J-Schools Canada/Écoles-J Canada, the national organization that brings together post-secondary journalism programs across the country.
+A former CBC journalist with The National and The Journal, she is currently a journalism professor with the School of Journalism and Communication at Carleton University and chair of J-Schools Canada/Écoles-J Canada, the national organization that brings together post-secondary journalism programs across the country.